stephaneey/azure-and-k8s-architecture/cheat sheets/resilience.md

 # Cheat Sheet
 > DISCLAIMER: I'll try to keep this up to date but the Cloud is a moving target so there might be gaps by the time you look at this cheat sheet!
 Always double-check if what is depicted in the cheat sheet still reflects the current situation.
 I discarded the Cross-Region (Global) Load Balancer for multi-region load balancing since it is not especially suited for HTTP traffic (layer-7).
 I kept Traffic Manager because it was the only option back in the days.

+Tip: right click on the image and choose *Open image in a new tab*.

 ![resilience](./images/resilience.png)

 # Attention Points